 It is the responsibility of the SEC to provide copies of this application to all members of GSS before the GA meeting for the elections.

-The GSS office will make copies as a courtesy if the application is received at least one day prior to the GA in which the election for that position may be held.

 A nominee for GSS President must meet the following criteria to be considered valid:

 The person must be currently serving the GSS.